 Genetic Algorithms were discovered and developed by John Holland and bunch of his students, colleagues from the University of Michigan (main contributor in the form of David E. Goldberg).
 With this, they were able to try out various other optimization techniques with a large scale of success with it.

 By the usage of Genetic Algorithms, there is always a pool of the most possible solutions given any problem to be solved.
 These pool of solutions undergo a process of recombination and mutation and produce new children.
-The process stated earlier is continuously repeated for a varied number of generations.
+The process started earlier is continuously repeated for a varied number of generations.
 Each of the individual (candidate solution) gets assigned a fitness value, the fitter individuals are given more chances to mate and deduce fitter individuals.
 The process falls in complete alignment with the Darwinian Theory of “Survival of the Fittest”.

-This way, the fitter individuals are kept evolving generation over generation till the process reaches a stop criteria.
-The Genetic algorithms are random in nature, but these perform really well as against the random local search because they make use of the historical information as well (evolution of the individual over specific set of generations).
+This way, the fitter individuals are kept evolving generation over generation until the process reaches a stop criteria.
+The Genetic algorithms are random in nature, but these perform really well as against the random local search because they make use of the historical information as well (evolution of the individual over a specific set of generations).

 Related Page: Skill Demands In Artificial Intelligence Job Market

 With the understanding that we have about the Genetic Algorithms, it is the best time for us to discuss various advantages and disadvantages of them.
 Genetic Algorithms have a numerous number of advantages and hence a reason why they are particularly very popular.
-Some of the most common advantages of the Genetic Algorithms is given in this section of the article, as given below:
+Some of the most common advantages of the Genetic Algorithms are given in this section of the article, as given below: